Bertrand256/dash-masternode-tool/doc/build-dmt-mac.md

   Installation takes about 5 minutes to complete.

-* Install Python 3:
+* Install *Python 3*:

   ```
   brew install python3
   ```

-* After the installation process completes, make sure, that the Python version installed is 3.6 or newer.
-DMT won't compile on older Python versions, event if it's version 3:
+* After the installation process completes, make sure that the Python version installed is 3.6 or newer.
+DMT won't compile on older versions of Python, or even older versions of Python 3:

   ```
   python3 --version
   ```

-  as a result you should get a result like this:
+  You should see a response similar to the following:

   `Python 3.6.4`